saikrishnayadav764/Bookstore_Management_API/README.md

 # Notes Application

-The Notes Application is a Node.js-based system designed to manage and store notes securely.
-It offers functionalities to create, read, update, and delete notes via a RESTful API.
+The Bookstore Management Application is a Flask-based system designed to manage and store books securely.
+It offers functionalities to create, read, update, and delete books via a RESTful API.

 ## Table of Contents